yasifipo/yasifipo/README.md

 *  tags: optional.
 If set to False, tags are not displayed
 *  layout: optional.
 Set the layout (in templates/prez folder).
 If not set, default is used
 *  all keys will be available on page.data
+*  posts: optional.
+If set to True, all posts are retrieved and available in page.posts ; If set to an INT, pagination is setup with split every number set in this value
+*  collections: optional.
+Must be a tab.
+Each item must be a collection tag.
+If set to True, all collection posts are retrieved and available in page.<collectionname>.posts ; If set to an INT, pagination is setup with split every number set in this value
 *  content (not part of yaml): content of reveal.js presentation.
 By default:
   *  ~~~ is used for horizontal separator
   *  ~~ is used for vertical separator